mhBrice/thesis/article1/article1.md

 these relative metrics.

-This additive framework allowed us to partition further the different components contributing to ß diversity.
+This additive framework allowed us to partition further the different components contributing to $\beta$ diversity.
 Temporal dissimilarity in tree community can be decomposed into the dissimilarity (gains and losses) of different species groups of interest, here boreal, pioneer and temperate species (Table S1).
 The temporal dissimilarity of a given group, for instance boreal, relative to all species is
 simply: $\beta_{boreal} = (B_{boreal}+C_{boreal})/(A+B+C)$, with $(A+B+C)$ the
 denominator computed over all tree species.
-As a consequence, ß can be decomposed as follows:
+As a consequence, $\beta$ can be decomposed as follows:

 $\beta = \beta_{boreal} + \beta_{pioneer} + \beta_{temperate}$

 ### Assessing the relative importance of drivers of community changes

-We evaluated the effects of multiple drivers on temporal ß, gains and losses using multiple regressions, in combination with variation partitioning analyses [@borcard_partialling_1992; @peres-neto_variation_2006].
+We evaluated the effects of multiple drivers on temporal $\beta$, gains and losses using multiple regressions, in combination with variation partitioning analyses [@borcard_partialling_1992; @peres-neto_variation_2006].
-For these analyses, we used a logit transformation $y'=log(y/(1-y))$ of the response variables (ß, gains, losses) as they were all in the standard unit range [0, 1].
+For these analyses, we used a logit transformation $y'=log(y/(1-y))$ of the response variables ($\beta$, gains, losses) as they were all in the standard unit range [0, 1].

 In order to quantify the variation explained by climate change and disturbances, while controlling for the baseline climate gradient and different time intervals, we classified our predictor variables into three
 subsets: baseline conditions, climate change and disturbances (see Table 1).
-We then generated regression models predicting ß, gains and losses, for each of the three subsets.
+We then generated regression models predicting $\beta$, gains and losses, for each of the three subsets.
 We also tested relevant interactions between disturbance and climate predictors: Natural (old and recent) $\times$ $\Delta$CMI and Natural (old and recent) $\times$